sinamajidian/phaseme/readme.md

 ```
 python phaseme.py improver my.vcf precomputed
 ```
 If you only want to have QC report use `qc` instead of `improver`.
-By not mentioning the last argument, PhaseME generates the linkage information rather using precomputed one.
+By not mentioning the last argument, PhaseME generates the individual-specific linkage information rather using precomputed one.